kiraio-moe/UnityWebTools.NET/README.md

 ## Overview

-UnityWebTools.NET is a C# library designed to simplify the handling of `UnityWebData` _(*.data)_ files within Unity WebGL game by providing unpack & repack functionality to modify the game assets.
+UnityWebTools.NET is a C# library designed to simplify the handling of `UnityWebData` _(*.data)_ files within Unity WebGL game by providing unpack and repack functionality to modify the game assets.
 This library serves as a supplementary addition to [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET "AssetsTools.NET GitHub repository") library, enhancing your capabilities when working with Unity game data.

 ## Key Features